cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 ![](https://cloud.githubusercontent.com/assets/1271364/22700406/9b3bc416-ed28-11e6-995b-297350420cce.png)

 3. Choose who owns the project.
-You can own it yourself or select an organization you've created.
+You can personally own it or select an organization you've created.
 Organizations work just like they do in Github.
-They enable you seperate your personal and worl projects.
+They enable you seperate your personal and work projects.

 [Read more about Organizations.](https://on.cypress.io/guides/organizations)